The Ink Academy Team

 Claudia is Ink Academy’s co-founding partner and Finance Director.
 She runs the business, strategy and marketing side of the business, as well as running the Author Masterclasses.
 She completed a BA at Oxford University, an MA at Cass Business School, and a postgraduate diploma at the London School of Business & Finance.
 Following a decade working in Property Investment and Development, she decided to apply her business understanding to a more creative pursuit.
 Claudia has a deep love of books, in particular literary fiction, and is a prolific reader.
 She is passionate about finding and helping new writers, and curated Ink Anthology: a free magazine for agents and publishers showcasing debut writers, created with the aim of giving new and emerging writers an opportunity to get their work out into the world.

-LU SPINNEY is the tutor for the November 2017 Author Masterclass.
+LU SPINNEY taught the November 2017 Author Masterclass.
 She was born in Cape Town and grew up on a farm in Natal near the Drakensberg mountains.
 After university, she left South Africa to study in Nice and Paris, before settling in London.
 She is the author of Beyond the High Blue Air, a memoir published in May 2016 by Atlantic.
 She is currently working on her second book, a work of fiction.
 Beyond the High Blue Air will be published in the US in August 2017, by Catapult.

 ‘This book is a work of the highest literary skill and heroic courage’ – John Sutherland